 On 30 December 2010, the Company issued a total of 3,000,000 options to Goldsearch Limited as part of the Mary Kathleen joint venture farm-in agreement.
 The options vested immediately on the grant date and there are no other service conditions attached to them.
+2,000,000 options expired during the period.
 No shares have been issued from the exercise of these options.